-The Fort Bend County probate attorney at Keith Morris Attorney at Law note that starting January 1st, changes took effect for Texas’ Statutory Durable Power of Attorney form.
+The Fort Bend County probate attorney at Keith Morris & Stacy Kelly, Attorneys at Law note that starting January 1st, changes took effect for Texas’ Statutory Durable Power of Attorney form.

 A statutory durable power of attorney grants an agent the ability to make financial decisions on someone else’s behalf if they are incapacitated.
 There are three changes in the new durable power of attorney forms that our probate attorneys want to share:

 The old form was what’s known as an opt-out form.
 The Principal, or person signing the form, would strike through the specific sections outlining powers that he or she didn’t want to grant to the Agent.
 The new form will require the Principal to initial next to each of the powers that he or she would like given.
 The form must be initialed by every specific power that is granted to the Agent.
 If none are initialed, the form will grant NO powers.